Crowdfund-Ed: The 4 Truths of Crowdfunding

 The time you put into crowdfunding should reflect what you would do in any fundraising campaign.
 That includes having a well organized team, getting friends and family involved, and having events to bring success.

 Crowdfunding requires leadership, roles, and (sometimes uncomfortable) delegation to create a team that will bring their own networks in to help hit the goal.
-The more people you get into the campaign means the more people you will have vested in supporting your project’s future, and the more people they will bring in to donate to do the same.
+The more people you get into the campaign, the more people you will have vested in supporting your project’s future and the more people they will bring in to donate to do the same.

 2. The crowd isn’t going to find your campaign

 We often see campaigns post the same thing throughout, “Hey, we are doing this campaign, help us by donating here.”
 You have to think outside of the box.
 What other organizations are doing work that you can tag and highlight?
-Is their staff within your organization that should be highlighted and tagged?
+Is there staff within your organization that should be highlighted and tagged?
 Is there a related fun fact you can share about your work?
 Is there something cool you are offering as an incentive to donate?
-These all make dynamic posts that ,if you tag properly, can bring in networks outside your own.
+These all make dynamic posts that, if you tag properly, can bring in networks outside your own.

 3. It isn’t all about online sharing and marketing

-If you have a serious goal you will likely need to do some on the ground work, as well.
-Having events or finding platforms to speak about your project and have an ask of a captive audience can be a huge boost in meeting your fundraising goals.
+If you have a serious goal, you will likely need to do some on-the-ground work, as well.
+Having events or finding platforms to speak about your project and ask a captive audience can be a huge boost in meeting your fundraising goals.
 This is generally accepted in traditional fundraising, but it still stands to be recognized in crowdfunding.
-Getting people to take time in their day and focus their attention on the good work you are doing will likely lead to donations, if you make an ask.
+Getting people to take time in their day and focus their attention on the good work you are doing will likely lead to donations if you make an ask.

 4. Crowdfunding isn’t for everyone

-Through my work the past four years in civic-based crowdfunding at Patronicity, I have encountered people from rural towns of 300 to thriving cities with hundreds of thousands of citizens.
+Through my work over the past four years in civic-based crowdfunding at Patronicity, I have encountered people from rural towns of 300 to thriving cities with hundreds of thousands of citizens.
 One thing that can be said is crowdfunding isn’t a great fundraising method for everyone.
-Some folks are just not comfortable working online, some towns don’t have adequate internet connection, and some people have an existing fundraising method that works just fine for them.
-However, we at Patronicity have worked hard to make our site extremely user-friendly to support those who aren’t tech savvy.
+Some folks are uncomfortable working online, some towns don’t have an adequate internet connection, and some people have an existing fundraising method that works just fine for them.
+However, we at Patronicity have worked hard to make our site extremely user-friendly and support those who aren’t tech-savvy.

-All in all crowdfunding remains a wonderful tool to get people connected to what you do, create a vested donor base for your organization’s future, and raise money for your work or cause.
-However, it would be great if we could create a sentiment around crowdfunding that is, “Hey, nobody said this was going to be easy,” so that everyone is better prepared.
+All in all, crowdfunding remains a wonderful tool for connecting people to your work, creating a vested donor base for your organization’s future, and raising money for your work or cause.
+However, it would be great if we could create a sentiment around crowdfunding, “Hey, nobody said this was going to be easy,” so that everyone is better prepared.